Is Your Sales Order Process Stuck in the Suez?Nick Scarff

 Once processes become digital, it enables improved controls and visibility as data is collected about each step in the process.
 This can allow operational and management teams to see in real-time what is happening in the process, inform decision making and improve outcomes.
 Increased digital adoption can also be used to help with communication in the form of automated notifications (e.g. acknowledgements and status updates to internal and external stakeholders) and escalations where required.

-We are running a low-slide webinar discussion on how using a low-code technology platform can enable significant opportunities when processing orders for improving customer experience, reduce costs and provide better management insight.
-Registration details can be found here.
+For further information on how using a low-code technology platform can enable significant opportunities for improving customer experience, reduce costs and provide better management insight when processing orders, please watch the on-demand Webinar.